alireza0/s-ui/README.md

 - Supports XTLS protocols
 - An advanced interface for routing traffic, incorporating PROXY Protocol, External, and Transparent Proxy, SSL Certificate, and Port
 - An advanced interface for inbound and outbound configuration
-- Clients’ traffic cap and expiration date
+- Clients' traffic cap and expiration date
 - Displays online clients, inbounds and outbounds with traffic statistics, and system status monitoring
 - Subscription service with ability to add external links and subscription
+- Subscription service with temporary token protection to prevent unauthorized sharing
 - HTTPS for secure access to the web panel and subscription service (self-provided domain + SSL certificate)
 - Dark/Light theme